 Leela is the Academic Head of Dept Trauma & Orthopaedic Surgery at the University of Manchester.
 Justine is Clinical Lead Therapist and Advanced Practitioner.
 They both met with students studying STEMM (Science, Technology, Engineering, Maths and Medicine) subjects, to discuss career opportunities.

 The medical professionals helped students to make the link between their classroom studies and the working world.
 They gave them an overview of their impressive careers, including patient stories and a glimpse of life in a typical medical team.
-Students also got hands on, looking at a selection of orthopaedic medical equipment.
+Students also got hands on, looking at a selection of orthopaedic medical equipment, which included disability equipment for elderly.

 During the visit, Leela and Justine highlighted how the world of science is open to everyone.
 They outlined the good opportunities for those with STEMM qualifications; making a difference in the challenges facing our modern society.